Christmas is a great time to boost the feng shui of your home and office/business or workplace.

 3. Family photos as a way of creating more harmony and boosting self-esteem

 Christmas is a very family-oriented event.
 Print some photos of the whole family and place them all over your home.
-Research suggests that having pictures of the family around boosts our resilience and self-esteem (because family members can be a resource).
+Research suggests that having pictures of the family around us boosts our resilience and self-esteem (because family members can be a resource).
 This is especially important for children and teenagers, they need to see themselves as a part of a family – it will boost their self-esteem and confidence.
+Research suggests that having photos of friends and family boost the vagus nerve and is good for your social and emotional intelligence.

 Share stories, traditions and values that define your family – look at some old photos or just the photos from the past year.